Comodules and contramodules over coalgebras associated with locally finite categories: Introduction

 \begin{defn} Let $\sE$ be a locally finite $k$\+linear category and $y\in\sE$ be an object.
 Let $X\subset\sE$ be a finite subset in $\sE$ such that $x\prec y$ for all $x\in X$.
 We will say that $X$ is a \emph{frontier} for~$y$ if there is a finite subset of objects $W\subset\sE$ such that, for for every morphism $f\in\Hom_\sE(z,y)$ with $z\prec y$ and $z\notin W$, there exist two finite families of morphisms $g_i\: z\rarrow x_i$ and $h_i\:x_i\rarrow y$, \ $1\le i\le n$, \ $n\ge0$, \ $x_i\in X$, for which $f=\sum\nolimits_{i=1}^n h_ig_i$.
 The finite subset of objects $W\subset\sE$ will be called the \emph{frontier exception} for a frontier $X$ of an object~$y$. \end{defn}

-In particular, Definition~\ref{left-strict-locally-finite} can be restated by saying that a locally finite $k$\+linear category $\sE$ is left strictly locally finite if and only every object $y\in\sE$ admits a frontier.
-To be more precise, Definition~\ref{left-strict-locally-finite} requires existence of a frontier with an empty frontier exception.
+In particular, Definition~\ref{lower-strict-locally-finite} can be restated by saying that a locally finite $k$\+linear category $\sE$ is lower strictly locally finite if and only every object $y\in\sE$ admits a frontier.
+To be more precise, Definition~\ref{lower-strict-locally-finite} requires existence of a frontier with an empty frontier exception.
 An empty exception can be always achieved by expanding the frontier.
 For any frontier $X$ of an object~$y$ with a frontier exception $W$, the union $X\cup(W\cap\{z\in\sE\mid z\prec y\})$ is a frontier for~$y$ with an empty frontier exception.

-\begin{defn} Let $\sE$ be a left strictly locally finite $k$\+linear category.
-Suppose chosen a finite subset of objects $X_y\subset\sE$ for every object $y\in\sE$ as per Defintion~\ref{left-strict-locally-finite}.
+\begin{defn} Let $\sE$ be a lower strictly locally finite $k$\+linear category.
+Suppose chosen a finite subset of objects $X_y\subset\sE$ for every object $y\in\sE$ as per Definition~\ref{lower-strict-locally-finite}.
 Let us call $X_y$ the \emph{standard frontier} of~$y$.

 Put $X_y^{(1)}=X_y$.
 Proceeding by induction on $n\ge1$, set $X_y^{(n+1)}=\bigcup_{z\in X_y^{(n)}} X_z$.
 So $X_y^{(n)}$ is a finite set of objects in $\sE$ for every object $y\in\sE$.
 Let us call $X_y^{(n)}$ the \emph{degree~$n$ standard frontier} of~$y$. \end{defn}